vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/bradley_terry_full/index.rst

    :param mu: Represents the initial belief about the skill of
               a player before any matches have been played.
-Known mostly as the mean of the Guassian prior distribution.
+Known mostly as the mean of the Gaussian prior distribution.

               *Represented by:* :math:`\mu`